ncp-ph/odk-users-manual/docs/project_manager.md

 ## Project Manager Home Page
 There are four sections:
-A - ODK Central System and User
+* A - ODK Central System and User
-    - The first dropdown (icon, question mark) shows you the ODK Central Version and Links to ODK Docs and ODK Forum.
+    * The first dropdown shows the ODK Central Version and Links to ODK Docs and ODK Forum.
-    - The second dropdown is for language
+    * The second dropdown is for language
-    - The third dropdown is the user profile and logging out.
+    * The third dropdown is the user profile and logging out.
-B - Projects and Documentation
+* B - Projects and Documentation
-    -  There are 3 boxes
+    * The first box shows the number of projects
-    -  The first box shows the number of projects
+    * The second box is a link to ODK Docs
-    -  The second box is a link to ODK Docs
+    * The third box is a link to ODK Forum
-    -  The third box is a link to ODK Forum
+* C - News from ODK (usually about the latest versions of ODK Central and ODK Collect)
-C - News from ODK (usually about the latest versions of ODK Central and ODK Collect) D - Projects
+* D - Projects
-    - This lists the projects (in blue)
+    * This lists the projects (in blue)
-        - On the left side, you can see the Forms (file icon); Entity Lists (database icon); and Entities.
+        * On the left side, you can see the Forms (file icon); Entity Lists (database icon); and Entities.
-        - On the right side, there are five columns that refer to data (Submissions or Entities)
+        * On the right side, there are five columns that refer to data (Submissions or Entities)
-            - Received Data
+            * Received Data
-            - Data with Issues / Comments
+            * Data with Issues / Comments
-            - Edited Data
+            * Edited Data
-            - Latest Modification
+            * Latest Modification
-            - Total Data
+            * Total Data
-            - Received Data, Sissues and Edited date are collectively called "Review States"
+            * Received Data, Sissues and Edited date are collectively called "Review States"

 ## The Project Page